allenye66/Deep-Learning-Autonomous-Drones/README.md

 UserModelLibraries: This is the final conglomeration of all of our code - the probability functions, models, and pre/post processing function used to run our algorithms.

-Due to the size of our models, we couldn;t fit them here on Github.
-This being said, their .h5 format isn't easily viewable either way, so we don't think it makes too much of a difference.

 All pictures and graphs are also included in the pictures and graphs photo.